 The main reason for Australia having unusual animals was its isolation from other countries.
-For millions of years the Australian continent was so far away from any other landmass that there was no possibility for new forms of animals to get to it.
+For millions of years the Australian continent was so far away from any other landmass that there was no possibility for new types of animals to get to it.
+So the animals that were already on the continent evolved, in isolation, into some very strange and unusual animals most suitable for the Australian environment.

 How Did Australia Become So Isolated?
 A Story of Continental Drift